 Supply Chain Management (Lean SCM Black Belt)

-18 months Part-time for PG Dip; Add on for MSc 6 months Part-time subject to meeting entry requirements
+18 months Part-time for PG Dip; 24 months Part-time for MSc (subject to meeting entry requirements)

 Part-Time.
 See Additional Teaching Mode Information for more info.